Fort Baker is an old army post on the Marin Headlands, with a breathtaking view of the Golden Gate Bridge.

 Officers Quarters at Fort Baker

-Stay overnight in a restored historic building just beyond the Parade Ground at the Cavallo Point Lodge at Fort Baker.
+Stay overnight in a restored historic building at the Cavallo Point Lodge at Fort Baker on the Parade Ground.
 The interiors are full of character, with the original fireplaces, floors, box beam ceilings and crown moulding.

 Fort Baker BEST things to see.